1951 Pescara Grand Prix

-The 20th Circuito di Pescara was a Formula One motor race, held on 15 August 1951, at the Pescara Circuit in Abruzzo, Italy.
+The 20th Circuito di Pescara was a non-championship Formula One motor race, held on 15 August 1951, at the Pescara Circuit in Abruzzo, Italy.
 José Froilán González in a Ferrari 375 won and set fastest lap.
 Louis Rosier and Philippe Étancelin were second and third in their Talbot-Lago T26Cs.
 Alberto Ascari in another Ferrari 375 started from pole position but retired on the first lap; he took over teammate Luigi Villoresi's car but retired that car also.